fordmc/discord-ai/readme.md

-# Wick Studio's AI BOT
+# PSR1_ AI BOT

-Wick Studio's AI Discord bot is a powerful and versatile bot designed to enhance your Discord experience.
+PSR1_ AI Discord bot is a powerful and versatile bot designed to enhance your Discord experience.
 It features image text extraction, intelligent conversation, and more, all powered by the latest in AI technology.

 ## Features